-India-EU Summit: Our focus should be on the pandemic, terrorism, says PM Modi
+Both India and EU share universal values like democracy, says PM Modi at Summit

 India

 New Delhi, July 15: Prime Minister Narendra Modi on Wednesday addressed the India-EU summit at 4.30 pm via video conferencing.

 The summit is aimed at strengthening the ties between India and the European Union on a number of areas such as trade, defence, investment to name a few.

 President of the European Council Charles Michel and President of the European Commission Ursula von der Leyen are heading the EU delegation during the summit.

 Here are the Highlights: